Maria Gutierrez Spencer.

 María Gutiérrez Spencer seems to have found her calling at age five on her very first day of school: Maria, who spoke only Spanish, could not follow the English instructions her teacher was giving her, and she was sent to the principal’s office.
 She would go on to become a lifeline advocate for bilingual education and help pioneer the field in New Mexico schools.

-After her graduation in 1941, she worked briefly as a translator in New York, then returned to California and her first teaching assignment, at Riverside Polytechnic High School, was not an easy one.
-She often took away chains and other weapons from the students – at least once even removing a knife that a girl had concealed in her hairdo.
+After her graduation in 1941, she worked briefly as a translator in New York, then returned to California and her first teaching assignment, at Riverside Polytechnic High School, a challenging first job.
+She often took away chains and other weapons from the students, once even removing a knife a girl had concealed in her hairdo.
 Nonetheless, as summarized by the Las Cruces Sun News in a November 14, 1984 article, she “with patience and empathy, turned their suspicion to trust and eventually mutual affection.”

-Maria went on to receive her Master’s from the New Mexico College of Agriculture and Mechanic Arts (now NMSU) in 1950.
+In 1950, she received her master’s degree from the New Mexico College of Agriculture and Mechanic Arts (now NMSU).
 During summers when school was out, she led tours in Mexico.
-She met her husband this way.
-She had asked other teachers at the high school if they would take her tours.
-They would, provided another teacher, Lewis Spencer, the music teacher, went as well – each (according to her daughter) hoping to use the opportunity to introduce themselves to this handsome man.
+She met her husband through the program.
+When she invited other teachers at the high school to take her tours, they agreed, provided the music teacher, Lewis Spencer, went as well.
+According to her daughter, the other teachers were hoping to use the opportunity to introduce themselves to this handsome man.
 She convinced Mr. Spencer to go, but he preferred to sit with her, the tour leader.
 They were married in July 1955.

-When a professorship position in music opened at Western New Mexico University in Silver City in 1963, the couple moved there.
-(Their beautiful house was at 1665 Montana Street.)
-María got a job as a traveling Spanish teacher.
-She visited public schools with puppets and put on fun shows to help the kids learn Spanish.
-According to her daughter, María learned a great deal about the ill-treatment Spanish-speaking students were still receiving in schools.
+When a professorship position in music opened at Western New Mexico University in Silver City in 1963, the couple moved, making their home in a beautiful house at 1665 Montana Street.
+She took a job as a traveling Spanish teacher.
+She visited public schools with puppets and put on fun shows to help the students learn Spanish.
+According to her daughter, Gutiérrez Spencer learned a great deal about the poor treatment Spanish-speaking students were still receiving in schools.
 IQ tests were given in English only, creating a barrier for students for whom English was not the first language.
 She also remembered a phone in one school with a sign above it reading, “Spanish may not be spoken on this phone.”

 As the government began to focus on bilingual education over immersing native Spanish-speakers into English-only classrooms, federal money became available to fund projects in bilingual education.
 In 1967, María wrote an application to start her own program and received such a grant.
 This was the beginning of the BOLD program: Bicultural Orientation and Language Development.